Industry-Wide Business Valuation FAQ & Glossary

 Rule of Thumb Business Valuation — Every type of business has three or more different valuation rules of thumb that are used to give a ballpark value.
 There are thousands of different rules of thumb that are available to provide an indication of value for different business types.
 These “rules” are based on some multiple of sales, EBITDA or growth rate.

-Security — A certificate evidencing ownership or the rights to ownership in a business enterprise that (1) is represented by an instrument or by a book record or contractual agreement, (2) is of a type commonly dealt in on securities exchanges or markets or, when represented by an instrument, is commonly recognized in any area in which it is issued or dealt in as a medium for investment, and (3) either one of a class or series or, by its terms, is divisible into a class or series of shares, participations, interests, rights, or interest-bearing obligations.
+Security — A certificate evidencing ownership or the rights to ownership in a business enterprise that (1) is represented by an instrument or by a book record or contractual agreement, (2) is of a type commonly dealt in on securities exchanges or markets or when represented by an instrument, is commonly recognized in any area in which it is issued or dealt in as a medium for investment, and (3) either one of a class or series or, by its terms, is divisible into a class or series of shares, participations, interests, rights, or interest-bearing obligations.

-Special Interest Purchasers — acquirers who believe they can enjoy post-acquisition economies of scale, synergies, or strategic advantages by combining the acquired business interest with their own.
+Special Interest Purchasers — acquirers who believe they can enjoy either post-acquisition economies of scale, synergies, or strategic advantages by combining the acquired business interest with their own.

 Standard of Value — the identification of the type of value being utilized in a specific engagement; for example, fair market value, fair value, investment value.